The Learning Centre:

 Need a bit of a financial buffer to help you cover the cost of closing fees?
 Learn more about our Cash Back Mortgage.

 • Do your rate research.
-A bank’s posted rates are typically not their lowest, so before you renew or sign that first-time mortgage application, shop around and compare rates.
-Your options could be your best bargaining chip when it comes to negotiating your mortgage rate.
+A bank’s posted rates are typically not their lowest, so before you renew or sign that mortgage application, shop around and compare rates.
+Your options could be your best bargaining tool when negotiating your mortgage rate.

 • Consider choosing a broker vs. a bank.
-A Bank of Canada study found that using a mortgage broker could result in getting a lower mortgage rate than with the big banks, due to the fact that brokers have access to multiple lenders—therefore having access to even more competitive quotes.
+A Bank of Canada study found that using a mortgage broker could result in getting a lower mortgage rate than using the big banks.
+Why?
+Brokers have access to multiple lenders—therefore having access to even more competitive quotes.

 • Keep your credit in good standing.
 The best rates go to borrowers with the best credit scores, so be sure to always pay your bills on time and never let your debt exceed more than 35% of your limit.